FN FNP: Construction

-Disassembly and reassembly of the handgun is relatively simple.
-To disassemble the weapon, the slide is locked to the rear and the magazine is released from the weapon.
-The takedown lever located to the front of the frame is rotated downwards and the slide is released to allow it to slip off the frame rails.
-Once removed, the recoil spring is removed from its position in the barrel and the barrel is removed.
-To reassemble the weapon the process is reversed with the slide being slid onto the frame rails and the takedown lever rotated up while the slide is locked to the rear.
+The lower frame is made of high-strength polymer, the slide is made of stainless steel.

 Variants

 The FNP Series pistol is produced in five basic models with several different variations on each model.

 Each of the five models, the FNP-45, the FNP-40, the FNP-357, the FNP-9 and the compact FNP-9M (cancelled), are offered with the following features: